Religious views on love: Sikhism

 In Sikhism, love means love for the Lord and His creation.
 This is one of five virtues vigorously promoted by the Sikh Gurus.
 The other four qualities in the arsenal are truth (sat), contentment (santokh), compassion (daya), and humility (nimrata).
 These five qualities are essential for a Sikh and it is their duty to meditate on and recite the Gurbani so that these virtues become a part of their mindset.

 Love is a positive and powerful tool in the Sikh's arsenal of virtues.
 When one's mind is full of love, one will overlook deficiencies in others and accept them wholeheartedly as a product of God.
 Sikhism asks all believers to take on godlike virtues, and this perhaps is the most godlike characteristic of all.
 Gurbani teaches that Waheguru is a "loving God" full of compassion and kindness.
 It is the duty of the Sikh to take on qualities of this nature and to easily forgive, never hate anyone, and live in Waheguru's Hukam and practise compassion and humility.

 In the Dasam Granth, it is stated on ang 40 that "he, who is absorbed in True Love, he would realize the Lord."

+Jainism

+Champat Rai Jain, an influential Jaina writer termed the Jaina concept of Ahinsa as Universal love because of Jain scriptures's advocacy of compassion for all living beings.

+In Jain prayers like Meri Bhavna, a devotee specifically asks for cordial relationship with all sentient beings of the universe.
+Samayik Path, an 11th century Jain scripture by Acharya Amitgati is a compilation of 32 verses in Sanskrit language to contemplate during meditation.
+The first verse itself starts with satvyeshu maitreym which translates to 'May I have love for all living beings'.